mstoyanovca/leetcode/src/main/java/top_interview_150/readme.md

 Set<String> operators = new HashSet<>(Set.of("+", "-", "*", "/"));
 ```

-DSA algorithms:
+#### DSA algorithms

 - interweave algorithm: in-place array rearranging, that runs in linear time with constant extra space
 - Floyd's cycle detection algorithm: efficient for linked lists, because it uses constant extra space
 - Kadane's algorithm: O(n) time and O(1) space DP technique to find the maximum sum of a contiguous subarray
 - Kahn's algorithm: BFS method for topological sorting of a Directed Acyclic Graph (DAG) in O(V + E) time
     - all vertices with an in-degree of 0 are added to a queue, as they can appear first in the ordering
     - repeatedly remove a vertex from the queue, add it to the result list, and reduce the in-degree of all its adjacent vertices
     - if any of those vertices now have an in-degree of 0, they are added to the queue
     - continue until the queue is empty, the resulting order represents one valid topological sort of the graph
 - binary exponentiation:
     - calculate x ^ n in O(log(n)) time, instead of O(n)
     - repeatedly square the base and halve the exponent
 - memoization: memoized or optimized recursion

+Sorting:

+- Java’s built-in sorting methods, such as Arrays.sort(), adapt their algorithm depending on the type of data being processed:
+    - for primitive arrays like int[] or double[], Java uses Dual-Pivot Quick Sort, which tends to be faster in practice but doesn’t guarantee stable sorting.
+    - for arrays of objects that implement Comparable, it switches to a hybrid sorting algorithm called TimSort.
+TimSort draws its structure from Merge Sort.
+- Merge Sort is consistent in its time complexity and is a stable sorting algorithm.
+It is suitable for both arrays and linked lists but requires additional
+  space.
+- Quick Sort is faster in practice and uses less auxiliary space compared to Merge Sort.
+It can perform poorly with certain datasets, leading to its worst-case
+  time complexity of O(n²).

 Binary tree traversal:

 - Inorder (Left, Root, Right)
     - for BST, this yields nodes in ascending (sorted) order
 - Preorder (Root, Left, Right)